 Q: What is a Temporary Licensee?

-Answer: Temporary Licensee is an individual training on-the-job under the supervision of a Licensed Practitioner and preparing to take the Limited Scope of Practice in Radiography Examination.
+Answer: A Temporary Licensee is an individual training on-the-job under the supervision of a Licensed Practitioner and preparing to take the Limited Scope of Practice in Radiography Examination.
 This license type is also issued to individuals who have recently graduated from an accredited Radiologic Technology, Nuclear Medicine or Radiation Therapy Program and have met eligibility criteria to take the ARRT national registry or NMTCB certification examinations.

 Q: When does a Temporary License expire?

-Answer: Temporary License is valid for six months.
+: A Temporary License is valid for six months.
 If you do not pass the Limited Scope of Practice in Radiography Examination or your ARRT Registry or NMTCB Certification Examination during that six-month period, you may renew your Temporary License for another six months.
 The renewal fee is the same as the initial Temporary License fee. $45.00 for one category, and $65.00 for testing in more than one category.
 After an individual has passed The Limited Scope of Practice in Radiography Examination, ARRT Registry or NMTCB Certification Examination, your Temporary License fee, if not already expired, will be transferred to your license fee following successful completion of your examination.

 Q: What is a Limited License?